joernweissenborn/lcars/README.md

 LCARS is a purely client-side CSS and HTML framework, similar to [Bootstrap](http://getbootstrap.com/), [Foundation](http://foundation.zurb.com/), [Topcoat](http://topcoat.io/), [Brick](http://mozilla.github.io/brick/index.html), or [Pure](http://purecss.io/).

-It's purpose is to create websitse inspired by the user interface of a popular sci-fi franchise.
+Its purpose is to create websites inspired by the user interface design of a certain popular sci-fi franchise.

 LCARS is written in [Stylus](http://learnboost.github.io/stylus/).
 To make use of this package, you will not need the Stylus source, nor most of the metadata and configuration files.
 That is because each distribution also contains the compiled CSS, which is the heart of the project.
-If you want to develop and submit Pull Requests, then you will need to modify the Stylus files and be able to compile them.
+However, if you wish to develop and submit Pull Requests, then you will need to modify the Stylus files and be able to compile them.

-There are also a few required HTML element nesting and corresponding CSS classes that are necessary for the styling to apply correctly.
+There are also a few requirements in terms of HTML elements, nesting, and corresponding CSS classes that are necessary for the styling to apply correctly.
 Looking directly at the source of the index.html demonstration/documentation page should prove instructive.

-## Demo And Documentation
+## Demo and Documentation

 [See](http://joernweissenborn.github.io/lcars/)

 ## Super Quick Start Guide
-(these commands should run in typical UNIX or linux shell as well as Windows PowerShell):
+(these commands should run in a typical UNIX or linux shell as well as Windows PowerShell):
 ```
 mkdir your_new_project_name
 cd your_new_project_name